Farnham town centre, walking and cycling

 It's also important that the Farnham plan complements the Waverley-wide LCWIP and one being developed for Rushmoor which covers Aldershot.
 That means we can help to create a coherent network not just in the town, but surrounding communities.

-The Farnham LCWIP has now been endorsed by the Farnham Board.
-Read the Farnham Board report.
+The Farnham LCWIP was been endorsed at the March 2023 Farnham Board, visit the meeting page.

 Cycling in the town centre

 The historic nature of Farnham's town centre is characterised by some narrow roads, so it is not always possible to provide cycle lanes segregated from traffic for people who wish to cycle through the centre.
-However, the proposed improvements will help to make the town centre roads safer for cyclists, alongside the reclassification of the A325, HGV restrictions and 20mph speed limits.
+However, the proposed improvements will help to make the town centre roads safer for cyclists, alongside the reclassification of the A325, heavy goods vehicle (HGV) restrictions and 20mph speed limits.